Trauma-Friendly Meditation

 While the purpose of the class is to help people affect change in their lives, there are no instructions on how to live your life when you’re not meditating or philosophy incorporated into the class.
 If the technique works for you; trauma you have experienced can loosen its grip.
 You may also experience other benefits; keep in mind, like all types of meditation, the results are different for different people.

 Generally speaking, the effects that letting go of your mind will have on you personally could come within a few days, for others it can longer.
 Most will know for sure if this practice of meditation is helpful within the first month.
-We encourage to try it and see how you feel.
+We encourage you to try it and see how you feel.

 The first class day runs an average of 120 minutes.
 The remaining days run 90-120 minutes.
 If, after the four days, you decide to incorporate this technique into your daily life, there are follow up classes at 1 week, 2 weeks and 4 weeks after the course to ensure you continue to practice correctly and effectively.